Pointyware/Disco/feature-simulation/README.md

 # Module Feature Simulation
-This module provides the Simulation feature of the Ember application.
+This module provides the Simulation feature of the Disco application.
 It includes functionality for extended training and/or testing in simulated environments.

 ## Environments